slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 Analysis is an art, not a science.

 The main problem is our tendency to think what we see is all there is, without realizing our view is filtered.
 Prefer stats over narratives.
 I don’t trust words.
 I question actions.
 But I never doubt patterns.

-Hints:

-- True motivations are revealed, not declared.
+True motivations are revealed, not declared.
 There’s always a good reason and a real reason.

-- Look for what doesn’t make sense, that’s where the opportunity hides.
-- Most facts are signals, but some are just random noise.
-- Pay attention to negative cues, what should have happened but didn’t.
+Look for what doesn’t make sense, that’s where the opportunity hides.
+Pay attention to negative cues, what should have happened but didn’t.
-- «Chekhov’s gun»: if something is described earlier, it matters later.
-- Skepticism is a great servant and a terrible master.
-- Stereotypes contain truth and they self-correct.
-- Actively seek disconfirming evidence to fight confirmation bias.
-- Nothing is as simple as it first seems, as hopeless in the middle, or as finished at the end.
+«Chekhov’s gun»: if something is described earlier, it matters later.
+Actively seek disconfirming evidence to fight confirmation bias.
+Most facts are signals, but some are just random noise.
+Skepticism is a great servant and a terrible master.
+Nothing is as good or bad as it first appears.
+Nothing is as simple as it first seems, as hopeless in the middle, or as finished at the end.
+Bragging razor: halve what’s bragged about; double what’s downplayed.
+Stereotypes contain truth and they self-correct.
-- Nothing is as good or bad as it first appears.
-- Bragging razor: halve what’s bragged about; double what’s downplayed.

 > *"Understanding a question is half an answer."
 -- Socrates [-470]*